 September 2019: I am serving on the PC of ACM SOSR 2020.
 Send us your best SDN work!

 August 2018: Our paper Random Linear Network Coding using Programmable Switches was accepted to EuroP4.
 Congratulations to Diogo, Salvatore, and Muriel!

 23 July 2019: My PhD student Max Alaluna has graduated, with distinction.
 I’m really proud, Max!

 10 June 2019: Presented our paper Network Defragmentation in Virtualized Data Centers at SDS 2019 in beautiful Rome, joint work with Oliver Michel and Eric Keller.

 June 2019: Our paper Secure Multi-Cloud Network Virtualization was accepted to Computer Networks.
 Congratulations Max, Eric, and Nuno!

 May 2019: I am co-chair the PC of EuroP4, the second P4 Workshop in Europe.
 Send us your awesome P4 work!

 April 2019: Justine Sherry, Nate Foster, Gianni Antichi, Theo Benson, and I are co-organizing the Dagstuhl Seminar on Programmable Network Data Planes.

-Until 2010 I was a supervisor in the Computer Laboratory at the University of Cambridge.
-Prior to that I also lectured at the ISEL and at the University of Aveiro.
-But my first job before settling in academia was as a junior researcher in Portugal Telecom Inovação, back in 2001.
-And I also did an internship in Telefonica Research Barcelona, in 2009, where I worked with Pablo Rodriguez and Xavier Amatriain.
+Until January 2020 I was an Assistant Professor in the CSE department at the Faculty of Sciences of the University of Lisbon.
+Prior to that I was a supervisor in the Computer Laboratory at the University of Cambridge, and before I also lectured at the ISEL and at the University of Aveiro.
+My first job before settling in academia was as a junior researcher in Portugal Telecom Inovação, back in 2001.
+I was also a research intern in Telefonica Research Barcelona, in 2009.